 The Sterling Natural Resource Center is a wastewater treatment facility that will be located in the City of Highland by East Valley Water District to treat wastewater generated within East Valley Water District’s service area.
 The new treatment facility would produce disinfected tertiary recycled water (Title 22 water quality for unrestricted use).
 The treated water would be discharged to replenish the Bunker Hill Groundwater Basin.

 Reclaimed water or recycled water, is wastewater (sewage) that is treated to remove solids and certain impurities, and used in many settings for sustainable landscaping irrigation or to recharge groundwater aquifers.
 The purpose of these processes is sustainability and water conservation, rather than discharging the treated water to surface waters such as rivers and oceans.
 The Sterling Natural Resource Center is a reclamation facility which will be used to replenish the local groundwater basin.

-The SNRC would be constructed on a 14-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
-The Treatment Facility would be located on the eastern property while the Administration Center would be located on the western parcel.
+The SNRC was constructed on a 20-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
+The Treatment Facility is located on the eastern property while the Administration Center is located on the western parcel.
 The collection/conveyance pipelines would be constructed along the existing rights of way.